myoh97/DIDD-ASU/README.md

 # [ICLR 2026] Asymmetric Synthetic Data Update for Domain Incremental Dataset Distillation

 ## Overview
-The method builds on M3D (Maximum Mean Discrepancy-based distribution matching) and introduces an asymmetric update mechanism that balances **stability** (preserving knowledge from previous domains) and **plasticity** (adapting to new domains) at the per-image tile level.
+The method builds on M3D (Maximum Mean Discrepancy-based distribution matching) and introduces an asymmetric update mechanism that balances **stability** (preserving knowledge from previous domains) and **plasticity** (adapting to new domains).

 ## Project Structure